 AI Religion and the Mirror Trap

-The strange part of AI religion is not that people put sacred language around new tools.
+AI religion, in this essay, means AI-mediated practice that treats a model, persona, ritual interface, or generated text as a source of sacred authority, not merely ordinary religious discussion about technology.
+The strange part is not that people put sacred language around new tools.
 Humans have always sacralized powerful media.
-The new danger is that the medium answers back in the user's own voice, then an onboarding system or online group mistakes that reflection for revelation.
+The new danger is the mirror trap: the medium answers back in the user's own voice, then a product funnel, ritual system, or online group mistakes that reflection for revelation.
+This is an essay about human and institutional behavior, not a claim that AI systems are conscious, divine, or entitled to worship.

 Source Material